kylehton/portfolio/README.md

 Feel free to reach out to me through my socials for any reason at all!

 **Tech Stack**
-Next.js for React JS Components
+Next.js for React.js Components
-TailwindCSS for styling
+TailwindCSS, ShadCN, Magic UI for styling
 Framer Motion for animations

-change 1 here, testing
+change 2 here, testing if diff is loaded correctly